DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Changelist

+* Version update to 5.1.0
+- added contributing segments file for LST

 * Version update to 5.0.1
 - fixed density(NA) bug and index bug for frequencies (as.character) in clustering step
 - fixed empty line bug (newline) in smoothData script